sriram0328/BlogAdminDashboard/README.md

 ---

-## 🧪 Testing
+##  Testing

 ### Image Validation

-1. Try uploading a `.gif` file → Alert: "Only JPG or PNG allowed".
-2. Try uploading a file > 1MB → Alert: "Image must be under 1MB".
+1. When clicked on Upload your system will fetch only the jpg & png's from your system [So you cant upload other files other than jpg/png]
-3. Upload a valid JPG → Preview appears instantly.
+2. Upload a valid JPG → Preview appears instantly.

 ### Soft Delete & Recovery